 Who did he expect to see anyway?
 He was still new and had yet to meet anyone his age—let alone make a friend.
 The inhabitants of Gannings, Oklahoma, weren’t thrilled about having them as the newcomers invading their municipality in the first place.
 He noticed the scornful glares, the mocking hand gestures, and persnickety mannerisms whenever he or his mother were present in a public outing.
 He couldn’t be surprised when he had an infamous convict for a father.
 He should have expected as much, grown used to the elusive behavior of humanity whenever he was within their sights.
 Expectations.
 Always expect the unexpected, as the famous saying went.
 He snorted and rolled his eyes.
 Ridiculous.
 How could he or his mother have foreseen the horrific turn of events that left them living their lives skulking around in the shadows to avoid public ridicule?
 Things like that were always easy to say when you never had to go through them.

 Monster, he thought and felt the familiar bitterness well up inside him.

 He let the boiling ire surge through his veins and curled his hands into fists.
 He hated being reminded of how he was still alive to carry the burden of his father’s inhumane actions.

 With a cry of frustration, he struck out with his foot and kicked aside an abandoned trashcan.
-It skittered along the street and rolled along the asphalt with a reverberant series of thuds.
+It skittered along the street and rolled against the asphalt with a reverberant series of thuds.
 What was he thinking?
 Why did he continue to get his hopes up?
 Friends?
 Someone like him?
-Destined to follow in the footsteps of the father he wished he never had and branded a murdered because of the filthy blood coursing through his veins.
+The offspring of the father he wished he never had and branded a murderer because of the filthy blood coursing through his veins.
 They won’t come out if I’m here.
 They never do.
-Nobody ever wants the murder’s son.
+Nobody ever wants the murderer’s son.
 They never came out when the Joshuas roamed around.

 The living legacy of the evil monster of their nightmares.